 - Photographs of your site in .jpg format.

 Many great lots that have some of the best views, proximity to town amenities, and low cost utilities, are teardowns.
-While there are definitely beautiful homes that should be preserved over the ages, there is also, like cars, a significant amount of aging ‘used’ housing stock that is incredibly inefficient, expensive to maintain and renovate and lacking in basic building technology and comfort.
-We recommend the deconstruction process for these homes, which can be eco-friendly and offer tax benefits.
+While there are definitely beautiful homes that should be preserved, there are also, like cars, a significant amount of homes that are incredibly inefficient, expensive to maintain and renovate and lacking in basic building technology and comfort.
+We recommend to tear down these homes, which can be an eco-friendly process and offer tax benefits.